 Bible study resumes on February 1, 2018

 Following two Thursdays in September, we resumed a weekly Bible study on Thursday October 12.
 Meeting from 10:30 to 11:30 am in the Lounge, participants meditate on a passage of Scripture that is the focus for worship the following Sunday.
 We hear it read three times.
 After the first reading, each person shares a word from the text that most stood out in their heart and mind.
-After the second, each person shares if something in the passage connects with something in their lives.
-After the third and final reading, each person will has a chance to share how the text might offer a challenge to them.
+After the second, each person shares something in the passage that connects with their lives.
+After the third and final reading, each person has a chance to share how the text offers a challenge to them.
 This can be followed by other comments or questions.
 The meetings start with a check-in and end with a prayer.
 Our hope is to offer a similar Bible study in the Winter on Thursday evenings — Ian

 Join us for the fourth in a series devoted to social issues.
 On Thursday, February 22 at 7 pm, we will gather in the Lounge to see more of Michael Moore’s 2015 documentary “Where to Invade Next.”
 We will watch and discuss short clips on education policy in France, Finland, and Germany.
 These three excerpts cover school meals, sex ed, standardized testing, and truth and reconciliation.